kube-HPC/kube-HPC.github.io/site/learn/IntroductionV2.md

 ### Integrate Algorithms

 After we've created the [algorithms](#implementing-the-algorithms), we will integrate them with the CLI.
-For the packaged tar files, see [Repo](https://github.com/kube-HPC/examples/tree/adding-examples-for-101/autobuild-examples) tar files for **each**
+For the packaged tar files, see [Repo](https://github.com/kube-HPC/examples/tree/adding-examples-for-101/autobuild-examples) tar files for **each** of the algorithms.

 Create a `yaml` (or `JSON`) that defines the **algorithm**: